phaustin/eosc340/_sources/feedback_notes.md

 \frac{d\Delta E}{dt} =\Delta F + \Delta R
 $$(eq:stock)

+In words {eq}`eq:stock` says that since the year 1850 we have applied a forcing $\Delta F$ to the earth, and it has generated a feedback response $\Delta R$.
+Because of this, the energy of the planet, $\Delta E$ is changing with time.

 ### Stock and flow with Planck feedback

 Recall from the Day 8 Modtran worksheet that we defined the Planck feedback $f_{planck}$ as the